Tohid-Shaikh/Ai-Assistant/README.md

 # 🤖 Jarvis AI Assistant (Python)

-Jarvis is an advanced **AI-powered voice assistant** built using Python.
+Jarvis is an advanced "AI-powered voice assistant" built using Python.
-It can understand voice commands and perform tasks like system control, web browsing, screen recording, file management, note taking, and AI-based question answering — similar to assistants like **Apple Siri** or **Google Assistant**.
+It can understand voice commands and perform tasks like system control, web browsing, screen recording, file management, note taking, and AI-based question answering — similar to assistants like "Apple Siri" or "Google Assistant".

 This project is designed to be simple, powerful, and easy to extend.